Moderna says it believes vaccine will work against new variants

-(Reuters) - Moderna said on Monday it believes its COVID-19 vaccine protects against new variants found in Britain and South Africa, although it will test a new booster shot aimed at the South Africa variant after concluding that the antibody response could be diminished.
+(Reuters) - Moderna Inc said on Monday it believes its COVID-19 vaccine protects against new variants found in Britain and South Africa, although it will test a new booster shot aimed at the South African variant after concluding the antibody response could be diminished.

-The company said in a press release that it found no reduction in the antibody response against the variant found in Britain.
-Against the variant found in South Africa, it found a reduced response but still believed its two-dose regimen would provide protection.
+The company said in a news release it found no reduction in the antibody response against the variant found in Britain.
+Against the South African variant, it found a reduced response but still believed its two-dose regimen would provide protection.

 The emergence of new variants in Britain, South Africa and Brazil has created some concern that mutations in the virus may make vaccines less effective.

+“The virus isn’t going to stand still,” Moderna President Stephen Hoge said on a conference call.
+“While the current strains appear to be well-protected by our COVID-19 ... it’s important that we remain vigilant and develop potential tools and countermeasures that would allow us to continue to beat back the pandemic.”

+Moderna said it expects its current vaccine will remain protective for at least a year after completing the two-dose course.
+It does not expect to test a third dose until at least six months after that course is finished.

-Jefferies analyst Michael Yee said in a research note that it was encouraging that the Moderna testing showed that even against the variant found in South Africa, the antibody response produced by its mRNA-1273 vaccine was still “above the levels” that provide protection.
+Jefferies analyst Michael Yee said in a research note it was encouraging that the antibody response of the Moderna vaccine to the South African variant was still above the levels that provide protection.

 Yee also said the speed with which Moderna was able to design a new booster shot candidate was proof of the flexibility of the new mRNA technology upon which it is based.

-Dr. Paul Offit, an infectious disease expert at the University of Pennsylvania and a member of the U.S. Food and Drug Administration’s vaccine advisory panel said he was only mildly concerned that the vaccine would not be protective against the variants.
+Dr. Paul Offit, an infectious disease expert at the University of Pennsylvania and a member of the U.S. Food and Drug Administration’s vaccine advisory panel, said he was only mildly concerned the vaccine would not be protective against the variants.

 “It is a little worrisome that you see a lesser neutralizing antibody response, but that doesn’t necessarily mean that you are unprotected,” he said, noting that even these lower levels may still be enough to protect against serious infections.